awillig/dcp-vardis/dcp-vardis-project/specification/dcp-datatypes.md

   the parameter, and `false` otherwise.
 - `qLength()` takes no parameters and returns the number of elements currently stored in the queue.
+- `qClear()` takes no parameters and drops all entries from the queue, so that it is empty after this operation.

 The `List` data type generally supports the following operations: